GeunhwaJeong/haneul-new/doc/src/explore/examples.md

 title: Examples of Haneul Smart Contracts
 ---

 Find sample Haneul smart contract implementations in the [haneul_programmability/examples](https://github.com/GeunhwaJeong/haneul/tree/main/haneul_programmability/examples) directory.
+Also see [examples.haneul.io](https://examples.haneul.io/) for a feature-by-feature guide to [Haneul Move](../learn/haneul-move-diffs.md).

-Here is a rundown of existing examples.
+Here is a rundown of existing examples in the Haneul repository.

 ## Basics